Updated August 16, 2023

 Unhide Columns in Excel by Adjusting Column Width

-I learned this method on myself.
+I learned this method by myself.
 I learned this by accident.
-One day I was working on excel suddenly I adjusted the column width by selecting the hidden columns ranges.
+One day I was working on excel suddenly; I adjusted the column width by selecting the hidden columns ranges.
 This suddenly unhidden my hidden columns.

 Step 1: Select the range from B to F.